shakao-test/zookeeper-map/activity3.md

 are escaping?
 Check out the `||game: on game update||` container block to see the code for spawning penguins.

+You can click on the simulator and use the arrow keys to look around!

 ```template
 namespace SpriteKind {
     export const Penguin = SpriteKind.create()